 Developers are usually great at keeping up with patches and updates so that apps continue to work properly.
 If your Instagram keeps crashing on your Android phone, try one or all of the following steps to get it working again.

 If Instagram is the only application on your phone that’s having the issue, that’s where you should begin.
 Let’s start at the beginning and restart the app.
 It could just have been a temporary glitch.

 - Open Settings on your phone

-- Tap “Force Close” if the option is available.
+- Tap “Force Stop” if the option is available.

 Clear the Instagram app cache